 One day, Hunt got a voicemail from a guy who worked at Fundbox saying the company could help her conquer her small business’ cash flow problems.
 She usually didn’t pay much attention to those kinds of messages, but because Fundbox is based in San Francisco, she figured she’d give the invoice financing service a whirl.

 “He said just try it—there’s no risk,” Hunt says.
 “I took his advice and was like, oh my gosh, this is awesome!”

-Besides getting access to cash when it’s needed, one of the best parts about Fundbox is the fact that the fees are “so reasonable” to the point that, despite an incentive to repay the full amount before it’s due, Hunt sometimes rides it out for the full term (she uses the 12-week repayment plan).
+Besides getting access to cash when it’s needed, one of the best parts about Fundbox is the fact that the fees are “so reasonable” to the point that, despite an incentive to repay the full amount before it’s due, Hunt sometimes rides it out for the full term, using the 12-week repayment plan.